A Brief Explanation

 If you were not aware already, Apple’s mobile devices tend to be quite locked down compared to their Android equivalents, and users are generally restricted by not being able to change much of anything beyond background App settings, and erm…the background itself.
 This ‘walled garden’ has allowed Apple to better manage the way their devices work and user expectation, so users are largely getting the same experiences, whichever IOS device they use.

 What this also means is that Apps are restricted with how they interact with each other and how integrated they are with the OS, The Apps themselves are also restricted by Apples rigorous testing and approval policy and can only be installed by users through their App Store, so unless Apps can conform to Apples terms, and jump through their hoops, you are not going to be able to do much beyond the surface.
 Whilst this process is already benefiting many developers, it also segregates a large portion of the open sourced community, because Apple’s terms would, in many cases, be at odds with other open source license agreements.
-For this reason, excellent software such as Kodi, and SCUMMVM will probably never officially appear in Apple’s App Store.

 This is where ‘Jailbreaking’ comes in.
 The name refers to the metaphorical ‘breaking out’ of Apples ‘walled garden’ by circumventing Apple’s security to exploit the system, which almost brings you the equivalent of root level access to the device, and much granular control.
 It lets you install an alternative ‘store’ and repository for packages called Cydia, where you can run unsigned and open sourced Apps (at your own risk) and a plethora of mods that can deeply affect the standard experience of the vanilla OS.